novoytalo/basicBackEndDockerNext/README.md

 Note: data from kaggle is not sorted and if you import using Adminer you like have to change the collumn "Row Id" to "id" and others who have that space between words you have to put a '_'.
 Like: 'Order ID' => 'Order_ID'.

 For now i only tested basics.

+Update -> - Add Docker-compose-prod to deploy the production
+          - Created Docker image on Docker hub to deploy online
+          - Test the code in AWS, Amazon ECS and all works as intended... currents endpoints working.

+AWS: basicly you need to login on docker, login on AWS... change and create a context Docker, use this context and connect with AWS services.
+Maybe can I make some video about this? ...